jgraichen/salt-tower/examples/01-simple-tower/readme.md

 # Simple Tower Pillar Example

-This examples demonstrates a simple tower pillar with some exemplary states.
-It will demonstrate the basic tower pillar features and how this simplifies states and makes them much easier to reuse.
+This example demonstrates a simple tower pillar with some exemplary states.
+It will show the basic tower pillar features and how this simplifies states and makes them much easier to reuse.

 The example states consists of `salt/minion.sls`, a simple state to install and configure the salt minion, and `nginx/init.sls`, installing and configuring a Nginx web server with multiple sites.